Katello/katello.org/docs/user_guide/capsules/index.md

 ### 2 - Katello Agent

-The Katello agent is a goferd plugin that allows you to schedule remote actions on hosts such as package installation, updates, etc. A capsule must be running the Qpid Dispatch Router service for this feature to work.
+The Katello agent is a goferd plugin which allows you to schedule remote actions on hosts such as package installation, updates, etc. A capsule must be running the Qpid Dispatch Router service for this feature to work.

 Install Option: